Gryt

 Pull request checklist

-• Code is linted (yarn lint, go fmt ./...)
+• Types check and the linter is clean (yarn typecheck, yarn lint, go fmt ./...)

 • Documentation is updated if needed